 She has 27 years of experience in public education including teaching at all levels, from preschoolers to adult learners, and a variety of subject areas, from gifted education to special education art education to numeracy and literacy instruction.

-BELINDA P. BISCOE BONI, Ph.D. serves as C3 Principal Investigator and Associate Vice President (AVP) of the Public and Community Services Division of the College of Continuing Education at the University of Oklahoma.
+BELINDA P. BISCOE, Ph.D. serves as C3 Principal Investigator and Interim Vice President for Outreach at the University of Oklahoma.
 As Principal Investigator, she works with the SC3 Director, staff members, center partners, and associates to design and provide high impact and high quality TA services in four states: Arkansas, Louisiana, New Mexico, and Oklahoma.
 Her strengths in working with large systems through partnerships and helping them to reform and build capacity are demonstrated in her work in education and the community and have been the hallmark of her career.
 She has taken on a leadership role at the national level by helping to design and conceptualize an educational model to define capacity building work with state education agencies.
 Previously she directed the program and technical assistance (TA) functions of the former Mid-Continent Comprehensive Center (MC3).
 She has nearly 30 years of experience with school- and community-based programs, including higher education as an administrator, researcher, and program developer.
 As AVP, she bears responsibility for sixteen program units totaling over $60,000,000 in gross revenues and employs 500 professionals.

 Prior to her time at OU, Dr. Biscoe Boni worked for eight years in the Oklahoma City Public School District as a senior research associate and Director for Federal and State Programs focusing on areas such as bilingual education, homeless education, safe and drug free schools, Indian Education, Title I, and Community Education.
-As a researcher and practitioner, Dr. Biscoe Boni has been able to blend scientific rigor successfully to TA work resulting in numerous awards.
+As a researcher, practitioner, and competitive grant writer, Dr. Biscoe Boni has been able to blend scientific rigor successfully to TA work resulting in numerous awards.
 She is co-founder of Eagle Ridge Institute, a non-profit, community-based drug and alcohol and treatment prevention agency and founder of Positive Tomorrows, a transitional school for homeless youths and their families.

-PATRICIA FLEMING, M.Ed., serves as C3’s TA Coordinator and is responsible for coordinating and providing TA and other supports on initiatives for Colorado, Kansas, and Missouri.
+PATRICIA FLEMING, M.Ed., serves as the C3 Associate Director and TA Coordinator and is responsible for coordinating and providing TA and other supports on initiatives for Colorado, Kansas, and Missouri.
 Ms. Fleming’s primary responsibility is to support the states in the region in implementing and sustaining state and federal initiatives including school improvement; standards, instruction, and assessment alignment; teacher education, support and leadership; early childhood readiness; and middle and high school support for transition to college and career.